 Join us to #BreakTheStigma in Hunterdon County!

-Mental Illness and Substance Use Disorders are like any other health conditions.
+Mental Health Disorders and Substance Use Disorders are like any other health conditions.

-As residents of Hunterdon County, it is our goal to eliminate shame, stigma and discrimination surrounding mental health conditions and substance use disorders.
+As residents of Hunterdon County, it is our goal to eliminate shame, stigma and discrimination surrounding mental health disorders and substance use disorders.

 People with alcohol dependency are more at risk of suicide, have higher levels of depressive and affective problems, schizophrenia and personality disorders.